Quentin-efrei/mysql-nodejs-docker/README.md

 Once served, add /connect behind localhost:3000 to connect to the mysql database

-To create a table add /create-table, to insert add /insert
+To create a table add /create-table

+To insert random numbers add /insert

-Finally to fetch the data, add /fetch
+Finally to fetch inserted data, add /fetch